► Motorsport first to benefit from Porsche non-fossil fuel

-Porsche has used its annual press conference to double down on its commitment to sustainability, while also making clear it believes there’s much more to CO2 reduction than electrification alone.
+Porsche used its annual press conference in March 2021 to double down on its commitment to sustainability, while also making clear it believes there’s much more to CO2 reduction than electrification alone.
 It’s convinced combustion engines running on synthetic fuels also have a role to play, in motorsport, in road cars and in classics, too.

 ‘The problem is not the internal combustion engine itself, it's the fuel you burn,’ explains Dr Michael Steiner, Porsche’s R&D boss.
 ‘We have to do a lot of work in order to come down on CO2 emissions, definitely, and we are totally committed to this.
 But the problem is not the engine itself.